JJJ000/knowledge-repo.com/posts/yield_in_python.kp/knowledge.md

 ---
 title: What does the "yield" keyword do in Python?
 authors:
-- cool_wizard
+- smart_coder
 tags:
 - python
 - knowledge
 thumbnail: images/thumbnail.png
 created_at: 2022-12-30 00:00:00
 updated_at: 2022-12-31 00:00:00
-tldr: "yield" is used in the body of a function like a return statement, but instead of returning a value and terminating the function, it yields a value and suspends the function's execution, which makes it an efficient way to implement iterators.
+tldr: `yield` is used in the body of a function like a return statement, but instead of returning a value and terminating the function, it yields a value and suspends the function's execution, which makes it an efficient way to implement iterators.
 ---

 **Contents**